Safeguarding Australia’s Military Secrets

-The Safeguarding Australia’s Military Secrets (SAMS) program supports Australia's commitment to protecting its military secrets and strengthening national security.
+The Safeguarding Australia’s Military Secrets (SAMS) legislation and program supports Australia's commitment to protecting military secrets and strengthening national security.

 On 8 April 2024, an amendment Part IXAA to the Defence Act 1903 was given Royal Assent.
 This amendment is intended to assist in addressing current and evolving foreign security threats through the introduction of a requirement for some individuals in specific circumstances to seek foreign work authorisation.